Skip to main content

 • September 12, 2020

 "My experience with quetiapine is amazingly positive.
-I tried, invega (that was bad) with unsuccessful results.
-I take Queatipine at a dose of 50mg at night and it makes me so much more relaxed and without any kind of bad feelings or thoughts.
-If you wanna be healthy and active during your days, this drug is highly recommended.
-In my case is used during night before sleep.
+I tried Invega (that was bad) with unsuccessful results.
+I take quetiapine at a dose of 50 mg at night, and it makes me so much more relaxed and without any bad feelings or thoughts.
+If you want to be healthy and active during your days, this drug is highly recommended.
+In my case, it is used at night before sleep.
 It works!"

 10 / 10